top of page

 Raw nettle pesto.

-Nettles are easy to start from seed or cuttings and even easier to take care of!
+Nettles are easy to start from seed or cuttings and even easier to care for!
 Nettle is a perennial, so you can let them do their thing once established!
-You may want to plant them in a container and clip the flower heads off to keep them somewhat under control, so you don't have nettles all over the place, or maybe you like that idea; I do...
+You may want to plant them in a container and clip the flower heads off to keep them somewhat under control so you don't have nettles all over the place, or maybe you like that idea.
+I do!

-Don't fear stinging nettles, even though you may have had a bad experience with them.
-If you're sensitive to the stings, wear gloves until they're neutralized!
+Don't fear stinging nettles, even though you may have had a bad experience.
+If you're sensitive to the stings, wear gloves until they're neutralized.
 This plant is loaded with health benefits and should be in your diet!
-They are reported to have high amounts of calcium and protein and several other vitamins and minerals in various amounts.
-They are comparably more nutritious than spinach or kale!
+They are reported to have high amounts of calcium, protein, and several other vitamins and minerals.
+They are comparably more nutritious than spinach or kale.
 Plus, they're perennial!
 You can plant a patch and let it come back year after year, always spreading and offering you its healing greens.
-Forage some, plant a patch of your own, and spread the nettle love!
+Forage some, plant your own patch, and spread the nettle love!

 Recent Posts